tfardet/NNGT/doc/user/intro.rst

 Description
 ===========

-Neural networks are described by four container classes:
+Neural networks are described by four graph classes which inherit from the main class of the chosen graph library (:class:`graph_tool.Graph`, :class:`igraph.Graph` or :class:`networkx.DiGraph`):
-	- :class:`~nngt.Graph`: container for simple topological graphs with no spatial structure, nor biological properties
+	- :class:`~nngt.Graph`: base for simple topological graphs with no spatial structure, nor biological properties
-	- :class:`~nngt.SpatialGraph`: container for spatial graphs without biological properties
+	- :class:`~nngt.SpatialGraph`: subclass for spatial graphs without biological properties
-	- :class:`~nngt.Network`: container for topological graphs with biological properties (to interact with NEST)
+	- :class:`~nngt.Network`: subclass for topological graphs with biological properties (to interact with NEST)
-	- :class:`~nngt.SpatialNetwork`: container with spatial and biological properties (to interact with NEST)
+	- :class:`~nngt.SpatialNetwork`: subclass with spatial and biological properties (to interact with NEST)

-Using these objects, the user can access to a the ``graph`` attribute, which contains the topological structure of the network (including the connections' type -- inhibitory or excitatory -- and its weight which is always positive)
+Using these objects, the user can access to the topological structure of the network (including the connections' type -- inhibitory or excitatory -- and its weight which is always positive)

 .. warning ::
-	This object should never be directly modified through its methods but rather using those of the four containing classes.
-The only reason to access this object should be to perform graph-theoretical measurements on it which do not modify its structure; any other action will lead to undescribed behaviour.
+	This object should never be directly modified through its methods but rather using those of the previously listed classes.
+If for some reason you should directly use the methods from the graph library on the graph, make sure they do not modify its structure; any modification performed from a method other than those of the :class:`~nngt.Graph` subclasses will lead to undescribed behaviour.

 Nodes/neurons are defined by a unique index which can be used to access their properties and those of the connections between them.